Cologno al Serio: The Campino

 The epidemic of bubonic plague of 1630 affected several areas of the north, including the territory of the provinces of Bergamo and the territory of Cologno al Serio.
 The Venetian government intervened by implementing measures to contain the contagion; one of these was the construction of a lazaretto in the municipality territory.
 Initially, about one hundred people were hospitalized.
 A prior was also appointed to supervise the patients, supported by armed sentries, in order to prevent the sick from breaking the quarantine or the rules of visiting their loved ones.
 The dead were covered with clay and buried in the lazaretto itself, to avoid further spread of contagion.

 The lazaretto was built in a rural area near the river Serio, commonly known as "Campino".
 The choice of this place was dictated by epidemiological reasons: this location, in fact, is about 3.5 kilometres from the town, a distance such as to avoid contact between infected and healthy people but, at the same time, sufficiently small to allow smooth and rapid transport of patients.
 The accommodation of the sick within the lazaret followed precise health rules; for example, it was forbidden to expose the sick to the wind from the West because, at the time, it was believed that it was harmful and putrid.

 Before the spread of the disease and the opening of the lazaretto, the Campino was an uncultivated field in which there was a small chapel.
 At the end of the plague, the people from Cologno, as a sign of thanksgiving, converted the chapel into a small church dedicated to St. Gregory the Great.
-Outside the facadeof the church was also built an atrium protected by columns.
+Outside the facade of the church was also built an atrium protected by columns.
 Two marble tombstones report engravings to witness the event.
 The Campino, as well as being a devotional place, is a municipal park also equipped with volleyball and football fields.
 In summer the place is animated by popular festivals.